ofabricio/jsqt/README.md

 - **Function** - These are functions, for example: `(get name)`, `(root)`.
   When the parser finds a function it calls it and uses its result as argument.
-  A function always receives the current JSON context as input;
+  A function and its arguments receive the current JSON context as input.
-  its arguments also receive the current context.
 - **Key** - These are object keys or array indexes, for example: `name`, `"full name"`, `0`.
   When the parser finds a key it gets the value of the key and uses it as argument.
 - **Raw** - These are anything you type, for example: `name`, `3`, `true`.